Learn How to Calculate Lead Conversion Rate to Measure ROI

 The most common forms of lead conversion rates include:

-1. Overall conversion rate
+1. Overall Conversion Rate

-2. Page conversion rate
+2. Page Conversion Rate

+This metric tells you how effectively a page converts visitors to new leads.
 It can be used to divert traffic to the highest converting sections of your site.

-3. Channel conversion rate
+3. Channel Conversion Rate

-4. Keyword conversion rate
+4. Keyword Conversion Rate

-5. Campaign conversion rate
+5. Campaign Conversion Rate

+This metric tells you whether a specific ad campaign has done better than others.
 If one campaign does particularly well, you may wish to push more traffic in its direction.
+This can help increase the number of leads generated and maximize your sales effort.

-These actions could include signing up for a webinar, repeatedly visiting your site, or subscribing to your mailing list.
+These actions include signing up for a webinar, repeatedly visiting your site, or subscribing to your mailing list.

 Typically, your sales team will research and vet an SQL before nurturing their interest.